 B) Chose one of the two movies and analyze one of the following concepts (you may use more than one): (note this is not a free-for-all to trash the movies if you are so inclined) Plot Development: (how well the plot of the movies enhance each other), Characterization: (Compare one character [not the main character] from the movie.
 Show how is he or she important to the overall plot.
 Setting and Scene: (Analyze a scene(s) from the movie.
 Show how that scene’s setting is important to the overall success of the movie and how the scene is indicative of the movie.

 C) Analyze a character as he or she grows and develops throughout the movies.
 This development can also be about our understanding of him or her (i.e. this is not limited to just good heroes, but also villains).
-You should also use important relationships and how they effect the chosen characters development.
+You should also use important relationships and how they affect the chosen character’s development.
 Specific quotations should be used here to demonstrate the growth.

-D) Analyze our understanding of the movies placement: Naboo, Tatooine (1, 3, & 4), Coruscant, Earth, or the Universe.
+D) Analyze our understanding of the placement of the movie: Naboo, Tatooine (1, 3, & 4), Coruscant, Earth, or the Universe.
 Answer the following questions.
 How is Naboo, Tatooine, Coruscant, or the Universe itself a character?
-What does that placement “mean” to movie or main characters (i.e. Naboo to Queen Amidala, Coruscant to almost anyone, Alderaan to Liea or General Tarkin)?
+What does that placement “mean” to the movie or main characters (i.e. Naboo to Queen Amidala, Coruscant to almost anyone, Alderaan to Leia, or General Tarkin)?
 What does that placement “mean” to the larger world in general?